 - a text for an initial blog posting that addresses aspects of the themes outlined on our What is Critical Religion? page (suggested length: no more than 700-1000 words).

-These will be circulated to the core group of Stirling scholars who will make decisions on a case-by-case basis; we will get back to you as soon as we can on this.
-Please note that inclusion on the site does not signify any kind of membership, decision-making or representative function, but you are, of course, very welcome to include your activities in the CRA on your CV etc. To email a request for inclusion on the site, please write to the Editor, Dr Nadadur Kannan.
+Applications will be decided on a case-by-case basis; we will get back to you as soon as we can on this.
+Please note that inclusion on the site does not signify any kind of membership, decision-making or representative function, but you are, of course, very welcome to include your activities in the CRA on your CV etc. To submit an application for inclusion on the site, please write to the Editor, Dr Nadadur Kannan.

 A note on Copyright and Funding